-This is one list for all Avonic PTZ Cameras (CM40 series and CM70 series).
-Some features are CM70 series ONLY and will not work with a CM40 series camera.
+This is one list for all Avonic PTZ Cameras (CM40 series, CM70 and CM90 series).
+Some features are CM70 and/or CM90 series specific and will not work in the CM40 series cameras.

 Return/complete Command Command Function Command Packet Comments ACK/Completion Messages ACK 90 4y FF (y: Socket No.) Return when the command is accepted.
 Completion 90 5y FF (y: Socket No.) Return when the command has been executed.